(I may earn a small commission from the products mentioned in this post.)

 One of my biggest problems after knee replacement surgery was remembering to take the vitamins and supplements.
 I was busy icing, elevating, compressing, and strengthening my body so sometimes I’d forget my daily supplements.
 I never forgot my medication though!

 In another article I mention how to prepare your home before TKR and I mention preparing food and medication prior to surgery.
 If you have a container marked with the days-of-the-week, it’s a great way to not forget.
 Fill the weeklong container up with pills and place them next to your prescription medication (make sure to ask your doctor if it’s safe to take them at the same time).

 You can do the same with herbal tea bags.
 Place them on the counter, ready to go.
-If they are hidden in a cabinet you’ll likely forget.
+If they are hidden in a cabinet you can easily forget to take them.